WorkerFramework/worker-framework/worker-core.md

  sensible operation of our `Worker` in the constructor.
 This includes the result to be sent back in case our `doWork()` operation fails in some unexpected way.

+ All Workers should be mindful for the Thread interrupt flag.
+If the Worker receives an `InterruptedException` it should propagate this.
+Periodically, particularly in long-lived loops, Worker implementations should also check the state of the current Thread's intterupt flag via the use of `Thread.currentThread().isInterrupted()`.
+If this is true, it should throw an `InterruptedException` as soon as possible.
+Failure to do this may lead to duplicate messages and results being return from the Worker in the case of non-standard events such as queue connection abnormalities.

 ### Advertising your new Worker to the core microservice application